At Nursery Hill Primary School, we believe that all of our pupils deserve and should receive the highest quality teaching experience.

 This P.E.
 Premium document details how Nursery Hill Primary School has used this funding in 2017-18

-Here are some examples of how the children at Nursery Hill Primary School have benefited from the P.E.
-Premium:
+Here are some examples of how the children at Nursery Hill Primary School have benefited from the Sports Premium:

 Developing a school garden area to enable a lunchtime club to grow vegetables